nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 * Can use a native Railway MongoDB database ($)

 **Cons**:
-* Your GitHub account must have been created more than 3 months ago
 * The railway.app domain is blocked for safety by some companies
 * Railway network model causes issues with some follower app and devices
 ```